 My daily prayer for my sweet boy and for our world is people would live by three words: love one another.
 I pray we don’t love in spite of what makes us different, but because our differences make us beautiful and we’re united in our humanity.”

-This story was submitted to Love What Matters by Megan Saporito from San Diego, CA. You can follow their journey on Instagram and their website.
+This story was submitted to Love What Matters by Megan Saporito from San Diego, CA. You can follow their journey on Instagram.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more powerful perspectives from special needs moms: